ong-ck/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
+CLIAlgo is a desktop application for managing your CS2040C notes and code.
+It is optimized to be used via a Command Line Interface (CLI).
+If you can type fast, you can access and sort your notes faster than ever before.

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java <code>11</code> or above installed.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Down the latest version of `clialgo.jar` from [here](https://github.com/AY2223S2-CS2113-T15-1/tp/releases).
+3. Copy the file to the folder you want to use as the home folder for your CS2040C notes.
+4. Open a command terminal, ‘cd’ into the folder you put the .jar  file in, and use the `java -jar -clialgo` command to run the application.
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+Some example commands you can try are:
+   - `add n/toposort t/SORTING`: add a 'toposort.txt' file as notes to the topic 'SORTING'
+   - `list`: list all existing notes
+   - `remove n/toposort`: remove the 'toposort.txt' note from the list

 ## Features